What Is Tagging and What's It Good For?

 Great courses have engaged students, and we're serious about giving you the tools nobody else does to keep your students engaged and taking action.

-In this article you'll learn how tags allow you to automatically create "buckets" of students based on their activity, which in turn make it easy to automatically send relevant, appropriate communication to engage them and bring them back to your course more often, so they take more action and get better results.
+In this article you'll learn how tags allow you to use "tags" to create different "buckets" of students based on time, activity, or other triggers, which in turn make it easy to automatically send relevant, appropriate communication to engage them and bring them back to your course more often, so they take more action and get better results.

 And the key word here is "automatically" -- because you have better things to do with your time than waste it in a CRM wondering what your students are doing.